-If you plan to enter a secretarial field immediately after your two years at MCC, you may receive an Associate in Applied Science Degree in Secretarial Science.
+If you plan to seek employment immediately after completing your degree at MCC, you may elect an Associate in Applied Science Degree.
+Majors are currently offered in Secretarial Science and in the Legal Assistant Program.
+Other majors may be arranged through concurrent enrollment with Oakland Community College.
 You must complete 64 hours with a cumulative grade point average of 2.00 (C).
-If you plan to continue in a senior college, you should seek the Associate in Arts Degree and fill your elective hours from the following courses: Shorthand, Typing, Accounting, Clerical Skills, and Business Machines.